MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/ifreebusydata-placeholder2.md

 ms.topic: reference
 ms.localizationpriority: medium
 ms.assetid: ae4cbe4b-a0cb-c3c5-cf2e-d396b4acb68f
-description: "This member is a placeholder and is not supported."
+description: Describes the IFreeBusyDataPlaceholder2 and provides syntax, return value, and additional remarks.
+This member is a placeholder and is not supported.
 ---

 # IFreeBusyData::Placeholder2